-Bluebird Lake Trail is a 16 mile lightly trafficked out and back trail located near Allenspark, CO that features a lake and is rated as difficult.
+Bluebird Lake Trail is a 16 mile lightly trafficked out and back trail located near Allenspark, Colorado that features a lake and is rated as difficult.
 The trail is primarily used for hiking and is accessible from March until November.

 Directions from Estes Park: Travel south on Hwy 7 to the turnoff to the Wild Basin Trailhead, between Meeker Park and Allenspark, to the west of the Highway.
 The Bluebird Lake Trail is located at the Wild Basin trailhead.